scheib/google-docs-save-images/README.md

 ## Privacy and offline use

-All operations run entirely in your browser. **No data is sent to any server**—nothing is uploaded and nothing leaves your machine except the files you choose to save.
+All operations run entirely in your browser. **No data is sent to any server**—nothing is uploaded and nothing leaves your machine.
 The app is a **single self-contained HTML file**; you can keep a local copy and **use it offline**.

 ## Usage